Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Steamed Lemon Cake (Soft, Moist & No Oven Recipe)

 Storage

-To keep your cakes fresh and fluffy, let them cool completely before storing.
+To keep your steamed lemon cakes fresh and fluffy, let them cool completely before storing.
 Place them in an airtight container at room temperature for up to 2 days, or refrigerate for up to 5 days.

 More Steamed Desserts